smartcontractkit/ea-framework-js/docs/creating-a-new-v3-ea.md

 ### Includes

-The includes list is a parameter only for the `PriceAdapter`.
+The includes list, defined in the `/config/includes.json` file, is a parameter only for the `PriceAdapter`.
 In the v3 framework's current implementation, it is only used to define inverses.
 This feature allows data to be retrieved for inverted pairs that a data provider does not support.

 The most common example of this is for foreign exchange.
 Data providers will only support pairs in one direction such as USD/JPY but not JPY/USD.
 To solve this issue for requests that are JPY/USD, we can add an entry for this pair in the includes list like below.
 This will allow the adapter to retrieve data for USD/JPY instead and return 1 / result.